Querent-ai/querent-python-research/docs/Entity_Extraction.md

 | **Cons**             | - Might not handle extremely complex coreferences as effectively as dedicated systems. | - Steeper learning curve for those unfamiliar with its ecosystem. |

 # **Entity Extraction** <a id='entityextraction'></a>
+-[] Need to try Llama2 as well.
+Although tried asking it for relationships and it was able to spit it out (including entities) but can add a entity extraction specific example
+-[] get LLama2 fine-tuning code from debanjan

 ## Entity Extraction using spaCy